The top 10 attractions in British Columbia

 You don't have to love flowers to enjoy the Butchart Gardens in Victoria.
 The gardens are home to fine dining opportunities, complete with local ingredients and wines.
 They host local art and entertainment, as well as Saturday night fireworks in the summer and Christmas lighting and an outdoor ice rink in the winter.
 Tour the surrounding waters and get a sense of the garden's history in an eco-friendly boat.
 Or, stay on land and visit the beautiful, bronze and granite dragon fountain gifted by the People's Republic of China and the City of Suzhou.
 And yes, if you do enjoy flowers, the 55-acre site has world-renowned floral displays.
 Breathe in that garden smell.

 Squamish is often called the outdoor recreation capital of Canada, and the Sea-to-Sky Gondola fits right in with that nickname.
 The 10-minute gondola ride provides breathtaking views of Howe Sound, the surrounding mountains and forest.
 You'll be glued to the windows, taking in rock climbers on their way up the Squamish Chief, or the unique views of Shannon Falls.
 The top of the mountain might signal the end of your ride, but it's really the start of your adventure.
-Take in the views from three incredible lookouts, enjoy hiking and walking trails, go rock climbing and, if you dare, walk across the 328-foot high Sky Pilot Suspension Bridge
+Take in the views from three incredible lookouts, enjoy hiking and walking trails, go rock climbing and, if you dare, walk across the 100-metre long Sky Pilot Suspension Bridge

 Royal BC Museum